Notes from working with Duke Marc d’Arundel

 ‘cut around” concept

-“wedge” concept – defensive concept; the further range you have, the bigger defensive wedge you have and the less you need to move your tools to intercept bad guys’ attack Clearing lines
+“wedge” concept – defensive concept; the further range you have, the bigger defensive wedge you have and the less you need to move your tools to intercept bad guys’ attack

 Unpriming